karlstolley/wd/syllabus/_projects/project-02.md

     deadline: *deadline
 ---

-You will create a mobile-first, responsively designed single-page web presence for yourself or a club, organization, or business that you are affiliated with that currently has no web presence.
+You will create a mobile-first, responsively designed single-page web presence for yourself for or a club, organization, or business that you are affiliated with that currently has no web presence.
 If you already have a web presence that you do not wish to alter, you will create a GitHub homepage for yourself on `github.io` using [GitHub pages](https://pages.github.com/).